Counting rational curves on K3 surfaces with finite group actions: Hilbert schemes of points

-Let $X^{[n]}$ denote the component of the Hilbert scheme of $X$ parametrizing subschemes of length $n$ of $X$.
+Let $X^{[n]}$ denote the component of the Hilbert scheme of a projective scheme $X$ parametrizing subschemes of length $n$ of $X$.
 For properties of Hilbert scheme of points, see references \cite{I77}, \cite{Go94} and \cite{N99}.
-The following theorem is proved for smooth projective surfaces over $\mathbb{C}$ in \cite{Go90}, and for quasi-projective surfaces over $\mathbb{C}$ in \cite{GS93}.
+The following theorem is proved for smooth projective surfaces over $\mathbb{C}$ in \cite{Go90}, and for smooth quasi-projective surfaces over $\mathbb{C}$ in \cite{GS93}.